balena-io/docs/pages/managingDevicesApps.md

 Alternatively, simply run `git remote add resin [git endpoint]`, and you're done.
 From then on in you can simply run `git push resin master` to push your master branch off to your application's devices.

-For more details on deployment, check out the [deployment guide](http://docs.resin.io/#!/pages/deployment.md).
+For more details on deployment, check out our [deployment guide](http://docs.resin.io/#!/pages/deployment.md).

 ### Application Settings